epccs/RPUpi/Remote/README.md

 Arduino Mode is a permanent bootload mode so that the Arduino IDE can connect to a specific address (e.g., point to point).
 It needs to be enabled by I2C or SMBus.
 The command will cause a byte to be sent on the DTR pair that sets the arduino_mode thus overriding the lockout timeout and the bootload timeout (e.g., lockout and bootload mode are everlasting).

 Test Mode.
 I2C command to swithch to test_mode (save trancever control values).
 I2C command to recover trancever control bits after test_mode.
-This isnot done, it is a work in progress.

 ## Firmware Upload